stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on the boss and the active pet.
-- Use {{ site.data.spell.earthquake} when the boss and active pet are stacked together.
+- Use {{ site.data.spell.earthquake }} when the boss and active pet are stacked together.
 - Utilize Spiritwalker's Grace or instant casts for Vicious Lunge and Petrifying Howl, as well as for Sinseeker and Shatter Shot on Mythic difficulty.

 **Defensives:**